East Asian Studies Director Katharine Moon Provides Insight into Korean Relations to NPR

 Understanding the 'Great Recession': Wellesley Economics Professors Offer Insights in Nov.
 2 Panel

 Oct.
 24, 2009 -The current financial crisis has led to many questions in academic and public debate.
 Is it over yet?
 How did some countries weather the crisis so well?
 Will the Obama administration’s proposals work?
 To answer these questions, Wellesley College economics professors will discuss where we are in the financial crisis in a panel discussion, “The Great Recession: Back from the Edge or Off the Cliff Again?”
 Monday, Nov.
-2, at 4:15 pm in Pendleton Atrium.
+2, at 4:15 pm in Knapp Atrium.

 Wellesley Students Pass on Science Knowledge Through Outreach